Class A: Millard South beats Lincoln Southwest in matchup with 'bad blood'

 "Going into it we knew that there was bad blood, and it was to be settled on the court," said Millard South's Cora Olsen.
 "And that's what we did."

-Southwest ended Millard South's season with an upset in last year's Class A semifinals, leaving an ultra-talented Patriots group still looking for the program's first state title since 1996.
+Southwest ended Millard South's season with an upset in last year's Class A semifinals, leaving an ultra-talented Patriot team still looking for the program's first state title since 1996.

 The Patriots looked the part of the favorite Wednesday.